 Finally, a research paper presented at the 2011 AAAI (Association for the Advancement of Artificial Intelligence) 2011 Spring Symposium suggested that phase angle is an independent indicator of prognosis in cancer (of most types) because it illustrates cell membrane integrity and function that may not be possible with other approaches that gauge prognosis.
 In fact, the paper suggested phase angle-based biometric scoring systems for determining prognosis among cancer patients.
 This is good news because BIA is quick and noninvasive in comparison to tools and tests used in cancer prognosis.

-However, keep in mind that your PhA values do not help paint a full picture of the current state of your health.
+However, keep in mind that your PhA values are only part of the equation when it comes to assessing the current state of your health.

-The rest of the body composition outputs are equally valuable so finding a BIA device that can provide more detailed outputs is crucial.
-For instance, changes in your body fat percentages can be tricky to explain if the only outputs you have are merely fat and fat-free mass values.
-For more accurate results, choose your BIA device wisely.
+The rest of the body composition outputs (body fat, muscle mass, body water ratio) are equally valuable so finding a BIA device that can provide more detailed outputs is crucial.
+For instance, changes in your body fat percentages can be tricky to explain if the only outputs you have are merely body fat mass and fat-free mass values.
+For more accurate results, make sure you choose your BIA device wisely.

 Kyjean Tomboc is a nurse turned freelance healthcare copywriter and UX researcher.
 After experimenting with going paleo and vegetarian, she realized that it all boils down to eating real food.